cfmmoc/cfmmoc/README.md

 ## Troubleshooting

 If terrain tiles are not renderred in either back-end process or fore-end process --> check resource directory starting with `cURL=http://` in `bin/resources.cfg`, access file http://localhost/com/u/s/s/t.mesh via web browser to check server accessibility.
-Note that a slash (`/`) is required at the end of that resource directory line.
+Note that a trailing slash (`/`) is required at the end of that resource directory line.

 If other problem occurs, post an issue at https://github.com/cfmmoc/cfmmoc/issues/new.